sudotman/BetterUnity/README.md

 - Update RenameSuite's gif
 - Store GIFs on the cloud
 - Organize Helper Functions
+- A better way of installation - possibly with a package through our Git url and inbuilt Unity's package manager.

 ### Navigation To-Do:
 - Create a parent script to automatically configure animation states and attach script to all children gameobjects and also populate if empty objects positions.